-We do have a few pointers though, which you can improve by putting your comments at the bottom of this blog.
+We do have a few pointers though, which you can improve.

 Do not believe any of the statistics you see.
 There is no evidence for any of them in terms of job gains, losses etc. A trained economist or statistician could have a field day if they wanted and the Pro EU group is likely to be more prone to this than leave group but the same is true of both parties.
 Ultimately the idea that the fifth biggest economy in the World cannot function on its own is absurd although the country may need to change.